marioveld/frosty_friday/ffw1/README.md

-There seems to be a header `result` and the values `NULL` and `totally_empty` seem like something we should substitue with SQL NULL's.
+There seems to be a header `result` and the values `NULL` and `totally_empty` seem like something we should substitute with SQL NULL's.

 ## Solution